ikonko/mmpp01/README.md

 Similar project exists in a binary form and supports only B/W graphics.
 This was coded by OldComp.cz user Stamil and is available https://www.oldcomp.cz/viewtopic.php?f=48&t=7515

 The current version of this particular port is not finished yet, but it's ultimate goal is to make the game more playable, enjoyable and colorful.

+The code uses Z80 assembly mnemonics as per original disassembly project of Manic Miner and it's compilable by Pasmo assembler with `-8` flag to enable i8080 compatibility warnings.